Latissimus Dorsi Test - Muscle Length

 Before we talk about the let’s briefly talk about what the Latissimus Dorsi is.

 The Latissimus Dorsi (commonly called the lats) is a muscle that spans most of our thorax.
-This muscle is responsible for several things concerning our shoulders, such as shoulder extension, shoulder adduction, shoulder flexion, and the internal rotation of the shoulder joint.
+This muscle is responsible for several things concerning our shoulders, such as shoulder extension, shoulder abduction, shoulder flexion, and the internal rotation of the shoulder joint.
 It helps us move our shoulders and arms and enables them to reach full range of motion.
 It also stabilizes our upper extremities when performing movements and even helps with breathing because it lifts the circumference of the rib cage, increasing the volume of air that can enter our lungs.

 Now, what happens if the Latissimus Dorsi becomes tight?